 Next, users need access to software.
 Mac comes with most applications a user needs right out of the box: Safari web browser, Mail, Calendar, Contacts with Exchange support, and productivity apps like Keynote, Pages and Numbers.
 However, not everyone is comfortable with Apple’s built-in apps so most organizations choose to deploy Microsoft Office, which runs natively for macOS.
-At this point, the Apple cost stack grows a bit higher than the PC cost stack.
 Since introducing Office 365 a few years back, Microsoft has standardized the cost of Office on all platforms.

 Finally, in addition to the software required for all users, organizations need to consider distribution points for deploying software to their users.
 Distribution points can be in the form of cloud storage or local servers running a standard file share.
 Regardless, this is the same cost for Macs and PCs.

 Macs typically cost more than PCs.
 As of January 2017, the cheapest laptop from Apple starts at $999 and goes up from there depending on needs.
 Apple’s strategy for Mac has always been to build computers with high-end specs that are designed to last a long time.
 PCs, on the other hand, can range wildly in price because vendors will offer lower-end specs for price-conscious buyers.
 Because of this, some PCs come in at half the cost of Mac.